INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Experimental Evaluation

 \subsection{Ablation Study}

-In this section, we study the impact of various architectural components and hyperparameters on the overall performance of our approach.
-We perform all the ablation experiments on the object detection task using our FP22 dataset.
+In this section, we study the impact of various architectural components and hyperparameters on the performance of our approach.
+We \rebuttal{execute} all ablation experiments on the object detection task using our FP22 dataset.